Article Badge Image

 Methodology

-We evaluated more than 20 robo-advisory platforms, including those offered by brokerages, banks, and financial services providers.
-The criteria for choosing the best robo-advisors include fees, investment options, portfolio design, digital experiences, access to financial professionals and other services such as rebalancing and tax loss harvesting.
+We evaluated over 20 robo-advisory platforms, including those offered by brokerages, banks, and financial services providers.
+The criteria for choosing the best robo-advisors include fees, investment options, portfolio design, digital experiences, access to certified financial professionals, and other services such as rebalancing and tax-loss harvesting.